geoff-maddock/terra-chimera/README.md

-# Secret Lodge
+# Terra Chimera

-Rules for the tabletop game Secret Lodge.
+Rules for the tabletop game Terra Chimera.

 A work in progress by Geoff Maddock

 ## STORY
-High espionage, industrial fantasy and occult intrigue in a tumultuous "steam era" London.
-Each lodge competes to gain power amongst exploding and competitive industry - but all is not as its seems!
-Behind each lodge is an even more insidious secret society, attempting to unleash their plot and rise to power and infamy.
+Combination of Pokemon, Terra Mystica where players develop their team through science, magic and cookery with cute mutant monsters, while exploring and adventuring in a fantasy world and battling to be the terra chimera champion.

 ## Rules
-See the **[GAME RULES](SECRET%20LODGE%20-%20GAME%20RULES.md)** for any questions or details.
+See the **[GAME RULES](TerraChimera-GameRules.md)** for any questions or details.

-See the **[QUICK SETUP](SECRET%20LODGE%20-%20Quick%20Setup.md)** for stripped down set of rules to get started playing.
+See the **[QUICK SETUP](TerraChimera-QuickSetup.md)** for stripped down set of rules to get started playing.

-See the **[CHEAT SHEET](SECRET%20LODGE%20-%20Cheat%20Sheet.md)** for a very brief checklist of rules.
+See the **[CHEAT SHEET](TerraChimera-CheatSheet.md)** for a very brief checklist of rules.